gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 ## Running rclone commands in a bash shell

-It's also possible to start a Bash session by running the `rclone` container.
-You can then execute `rclone` commands in the shell:
+It's possible to start a bash session by running the `rclone` container which can then be used to execute `rclone` commands in the shell:
 ```
 $ docker-compose run --rm rclone bash
 bash-5.1#